News | June 19, 2021, 22:35 PM | The content is supplied by a Guest author

 With the rapid adoption of digital transformation initiatives across industries and the continued acceptance of cryptocurrencies as a mode of payment, security awareness is increasingly becoming a priority.
 Businesses, major corporations, and individual investors are now joining the crypto market with an eye on the future.
 Some people believe in the future of decentralized currencies and are ready to hang on to their assets for the long haul, while others are chasing quick gains.

 Regardless of what you believe about the crypto market, protecting your digital assets is a priority.
 Large businesses will often have sophisticated cybersecurity measures and control in place, but individuals may only rely on what the crypto exchange or wallet has to offer.
 For many, it’s simply a username and a strong password, while others go the extra mile to provide two-factor authentication and anti-phishing codes.
 But even with these measures in place, your account could still be compromised.
-Thanks to .
+Thanks to the ever-evolving world of hackers and cyber-attacks.
 That said, below are the four steps you can take to protect your cryptocurrency.

 Double Up on Security